kubernetes/minikube/site/content/en/docs/Reference/Drivers/docker.md

 ## Overview

-The Docker driver is the newest minikube driver, which runs kubernetes in container with full feature parity with VM minikube.
+The Docker driver is the newest minikube driver. which runs kubernetes in container VM-free ! with full feature parity with minikube in VM.

 {{% readfile file="/docs/Reference/Drivers/includes/docker_usage.inc" %}}